Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Conclusion

 \paragraph{Cross-sector deployment sketches} The same pipeline applies across sectors: only the local site semantics (data type, governance regime) change.
 Typical instantiations include: \begin{itemize} \item \textbf{Cross-institution consortia (general):} organizations keep data on-prem and share only projected representations for joint modeling; ODC’s closed-form alignment supports predictable runtime and avoids multi-round coordination overhead. \item \textbf{Medical / multi-hospital:} typical targets include imaging, ICU risk, or outcomes prediction across hospitals with strict data governance.
 One-shot transfer and explicit communication accounting (\S~\ref{subsec:communication}) support feasibility checks under hospital network constraints. \item \textbf{Power / utilities:} operators can collaborate on forecasting or anomaly detection without exchanging raw operational traces; one-shot protocols reduce persistent connectivity requirements and simplify segmented network operations. \item \textbf{Finance:} banks and insurers can collaborate on fraud or risk models while maintaining data locality; deployment often requires strict auditability and controls on what representations and metadata leave each institution. \end{itemize}

 \paragraph{Compliance and governance considerations (non-exhaustive)} ODC inherits the same privacy model as the underlying DC protocol (semi-honest analyst/users), so a deployment should explicitly document (i) the assumed threat model (including whether collusion is in scope), (ii) whether additional protections are required (e.g., encryption in transit/at rest, access control, audit logging, retention limits), and (iii) whether a formal privacy mechanism (e.g., DP layered on released representations) is necessary for the application’s regulatory posture.
-Table~\ref{tab:deployment_checklist} can be used as a concise checklist to ensure that these governance and engineering decisions are made explicitly and recorded before a system goes into production.
+Table~\ref{tab:deployment_checklist} can serve as a concise checklist to ensure that these governance and engineering decisions are explicitly documented before a system goes into production.